 There are oven thermometers in each oven and she is careful to make sure that the temperature is at 350 degrees before she puts the pans in the oven.
 But the air circulates differently with multiple pans and the temperature rises and falls, especially when you’re opening the oven to check on your brownies.

-You can’t tell when brownies are done by the color and brownies are supposed to be gooey so a toothpick is imprecise.
+You can’t tell when brownies are done by the color, and brownies are supposed to be gooey, so a toothpick is imprecise.
 I usually put my hand on the brownies to see how firm they are but I have a million years of experience and that’s not precise either.

 We’re baking these brownies until the internal temperature reaches 180 degrees as measured with a probe-type thermometer.
 We’re measuring the internal temperature in two places to make sure that we get the same reading twice.
+We’ve decided that’s the internal temperature required to make perfect brownies.

 We want gooey, chewy brownies baked just long enough that we can cut after they have cooled and set for a while.
 We cut our brownies with a large pizza wheel, not a knife, and at 180 degrees, we have to clean off the blade so that the next cut is clean.
 We cut with the blade slightly damp.
 Less than 180 degrees and brownies are too gooey to cut cleanly.